Mary Monoky speaks

 When I first became sick in the late 1990s, I went searching for one.

 I spent afternoons in public libraries, combing medical journals, flipping through indexes, trying to find language for this new terrain I had entered.
-I found tidy graphs and clinical papers that charted the onset of pain, the expected recovery, and the moment when a condition officially became chronic.

 Twelve weeks, one journal said.